Current STudents

 High School Homework Policy

-• Students are expected to complete the assigned homework on time and to the best of their abilities.
+• Students must complete assigned homework on time and to the best of their abilities.
 They must show steps and follow the instructor’s guidelines.

 • Academic integrity is an essential component to student learning.
-Students are expected to submit original work for all evaluations, and are responsible for ensuring that issues of plagiarism, cheating, copying, etc. are avoided at all costs.
+Students must submit original work for all evaluations, actively avoiding plagiarism, cheating, copying, etc.

 • Students must ensure that they receive Crowdmark links to submit the assigned work from the instructor before leaving the session.